 Over at the lock, Mick has now joined Jenny and the carollers, and enlists their help in very loudly and stiltedly reading out letters from some of the viewers who’ve donated to the appeal, including one who sent in all of his birthday money.
 There’s just enough time for a still-in-studio Doug to give a reading of A Visit From St. Nicholas with the assistance of cardboard props and sound effects, and a multihanded linked-up goodbye until next year from the various broadcast locations, before the credits roll over the undisciplined choir thundering through I Saw Three Ships (Come Sailing In), and that’s how Magpie ‘did’ Christmas Eve.

 All in all, it’s a shame that Magpie has such a low reputation and indeed that there’s so little left of it.
 It ran for over a decade, and if Tommy Boyd is to believed, might have gone on if it wasn’t for certain executives looking for that next rung on the career ladder.
-Indeed, from Mick’s own Freetime to Toksvig to Kellyvision to Do It! to Ace Reports/CBTV to whatever that one was with that one with the red hair and polka-dot top who made a sub-Stock Aitken Waterman pop record in one edition, Children’s ITV would spend the next decade endlessly remaking Magpie in all but name.
+Indeed, from Mick’s own Freetime to Toksvig to Kellyvision to Do It! to Ace Reports/CBTV (which you can hear more about here) to whatever that one was with that girl with the red hair and polka-dot top who made a sub-Stock Aitken Waterman pop record in one edition, Children’s ITV would spend the next decade endlessly remaking Magpie in all but name.
 As for that technique of having the camera crew join in on the studio bits, though, did any somewhat more well regarded Thames productions use that as a key device in the late seventies?
 No. Definitely not…

 Buy A Book!